UYSALCORP/Fullstack_Developer_Course/REACT/README.md

  - Uses "Virtual DOM" -> faster than regular DOM
  - Can be used on "client" and "server-side" as well as with other frameworks.
  - Component and Data Patterns improve "Readability

+ ## Props vs State
+ - Props: Get passed to the component, Function parameters, Immutable
+ * props - functional components, this.props - class components
+- State: Manages within the component, Variables declared in the function body, Mutable(can be changed)
+* useState Hook - Functional components, this.state - Class components